Caring for The Community

 Community engagement is an important part of our planning approach as it allows us to understand stakeholders’ views and expectations.
 Community engagement is underway and will be ongoing as the development of Winton Solar Farm progresses.

-FRV will complete detailed assessments of possible impacts on near neighbours such as glare and stormwater runoff during planning for the project.
-We are also engaging with neighbours to understand their concerns and to look to mitigate these wherever possible.
+FRV has completed detailed assessments of possible impacts on near neighbours such as glare and stormwater runoff during planning for the project.
+We are also engaging with neighbours to share information about construction as it progresses and manage any impacts wherever possible.

 What about the local environment?